String Teachers

 Corissa Vought-Carey

 Corissa Vought-Carey is a soprano pursuing her masters in vocal performance at UW-Milwaukee.
 Prior to starting her graduate program in 2022, she directed high school vocal music ensembles and theater in Baldwin, WI.
-Vought-Carey has performed extensively throughout the Midwest in sacred music, musical theater, jazz and bluegrass.
-As a part of the voice program at UW-M, she has had the opportunity to perform roles in scenes from Poulenc’s Les Mamelles des Tiresias and Dvorak's Rusalka.
-In addition, she was a featured soloist with the UW-M Concert Chorale and the Jazz Ensemble during the Fall of 2022.
-Vought-Carey currently works as a Graduate Assistant for the UW-M PSOA voice and choral departments, and as a Guest Artist at Ronald Reagan High School, where she teaches voice lessons, leads sectional rehearsals, assists in full group rehearsals and coaches singers pursuing musical theater.
-Vought-Carey also serves as part-time cantor at the historic Memorial United Methodist Church in Greenfield.
+Vought-Carey performs extensively throughout the Midwest in sacred music, musical theater, jazz, and bluegrass.
+She has studied voice with Dr. Terrence Kelly and Dr. David Hoffman.
+Vought-Carey currently works as a Graduate Assistant for the UW-M PSOA voice and choral departments where she teaches classical and contemporary voice lessons and works with Alta Voce.
+Vought-Carey also serves as cantor at the historic Memorial United Methodist Church in Greenfield.
+Vought-Carey's teaching style is student-centered and strives to create a partnership of learning.

 Accepting new students!